The Ultimate Guide to Using Wide Angle Lenses in Your Photography

 Conclusion

-In conclusion, it’s a good idea to have a wide angle lens in your kit!
-But if finances are tight, it may not be something worth investing in unless your photography falls into one of the aforementioned niches.
+In conclusion, it’s a good idea to have a wide-angle lens in your kit!
+But if finances are tight, it may not be worth investing in unless your photography falls into one of the niches mentioned earlier.